brianmadden/krawler/README.md

 Gradle
 ======
 Krawler is published through jitpack.io at: https://jitpack.io/#brianmadden/krawler/ .
-Add the following to your `build.gradle` to get use Krawler:
+Add jitpack.io as a repository, and krawler as a compile time dependency to your `build.gradle` to use Krawler in your project:

 ```groovy
  repositories {